Dung24-6/Dung24-6/README.md

 _**If we have a positive mental attitude, then even when surrounded by hostility, we shall not lack inner peace.**_

 Dalai Lama

+_**People usually compare the computer to the head of the human being.
+I would say that hardware is the bone of the head, the skull.
+The semiconductor is the brain within the head.
+The software is the wisdom.
+And data is the knowledge.**_

+Masayoshi Son